The Dimensions of Colour

 Figure 4.4.3.
 Additive-averaging mixing of additive primaries.

-There is a persistent myth that optical mixing can produce brighter or stronger colours than can be produced by the physical mixing of paints, and that it was used with this intention by the Neoimpressionist painters beginning with Seurat.
-An optical mixture of two or more paints is certainly lighter than a physical mixture of the same paints, but optical mixtures as a whole are neither brighter nor more chromatic than physical mixtures.
-Indeed, optical mixtures of varied paint colours tend, due to the averaging principle, to lie towards the middle of colour space, i.e. medium lightness and low chroma.
+There is a widespread myth in art teaching that optical mixing of paints can produce brighter and/or stronger colours than can be produced by the physical mixing, and or at least that it was used with this misguided intention by the Neoimpressionist painters beginning with Seurat.
+An optical mixture of two or more paints is certainly higher in value than a physical mixture of the same paints, but optical mixtures as a whole are not lighter or more chromatic than physical mixtures.
+Indeed, optical mixtures of varied paint colours tend, due to the averaging principle, to lie towards the middle of colour space, i.e. medium value and low to medium chroma.
 The pointillist technique of the Neo-Impressionist painters utilized optical mixing that, because of the size of the dots, was only partial at the intended viewing distance, to produce a "soft" yet lively effect not obtainable using physical paint mixtures, based on the recommendation of Ogden Rood in his 1879 book Modern Chromatics.
 The myths mentioned above seem to derive from a misreading of Rood's book by contemporary and later critics.

 Page modified August 5, 2012.
 Original text here.